rohitl17/data-512-homework_2/README.md

 ## Issues and Special Considerations

-1. There are few duplicates in the politicians input data file.
-All the absolute duplicates are filtered from the data but the duplicates at article name level are taken into account for per-capita calculations.
+1. Countries are mapped to the regions that are closest/lowest in the hierarchy of regions
-2. There are few countries where the population is 0.
-This can be because the value is in millions and is rounded to the nearest decimal.
-These countries are filtered at Step 4 where the article-per-capita is calculated as they give infinity values because of 0 in the denominator
+2. The politician entries have duplicates with just countries name being different, these have eliminated to keep the data consistent.
-3. Regions with cumulative population values are eliminated and the countries are mapped to the regions that are closest/lowest in the hierarchy of regions
+3. To avoid divide-by-zero errors, we have removed the countries with 0 population.
+This is probably a shortcoming of having input population data in millions and not choosing the right data type/precision for the data from the source.

 ## Research Implications